-The Documentation Center of Cambodia collaborated with the Ministry of Education, Youth, and Sport to conduct training sessions for 24 Cambodians officials from the Pedagogical School, Ministry of Education, and Tuol Sleng Genocide Museum as well as 24 staff members from the Documentation Center of Cambodia.
+The Documentation Center of Cambodia (DC-Cam) collaborated with the Ministry of Education, Youth and Sport to conduct training sessions for 24 Cambodians officials from the Pedagogical Research Department, National Institute for Education, General High School Education Department and Teacher Training Department of the Ministry of Education as well as 14 staff members from DC-Cam.
 The participants met at the Senate Library in Phnom Penh, Cambodia from June 29 to July 7, 2009 to attend a seven-day training seminar designed to offer pedagogy instruction on ways to teach Democratic Kampuchea history in Cambodian high schools using Khamboly Dy's textbook A History of Democratic Kampuchea (1975-1979).
-During the training workshop, Khamboly Dy and Prof. David Chandler went over all chapters in the textbook while Christopher Dearing and Dr. Phala Chea presented the teacher's guidebook that accompanies the text.
+During the training workshop, Khamboly Dy and David Chandler went over all chapters in the textbook while Christopher Dearing and Phala Chea presented the teacher's guidebook that accompanies the text.
 Films, songs, field trips, and guest lectures were also incorporated into the training.

-The National Teacher Training workshop was the first step in a tri-partite process to train history, language, and morality teachers throughout Cambodia to teach Democratic Kampuchea (DK) history.
-Together with local and international experts, the trainees received in-depth training in order to serve as "core leaders" in subsequent training workshops.
+The National Teacher Training workshop was the first step in a tri-partite process to train history, language, and morality teachers throughout Cambodia to teach DK history.
+Together with local and international experts, the trainees received in-depth training in order to serve as core "teacher-trainers" in subsequent training workshops.

-The following report details the various activities that took place during the National Training.
-It also outlines the objectives and strengths of as well as challenges faced during the National Training Seminar.
+The following report details the various activities that took place during the National Teacher Training.
+It also outlines the objectives and strengths of as well as challenges faced during the National Teacher Training Seminar.